kirpatrick/dallas-restaurant-analysis/README.md

 Please see the [Presentation](https://docs.google.com/presentation/d/19vpMZBbfNXPX9-6Qe1YxKYzE8sal83Mh1qw5A7lPuxI/edit#slide=id.p) and [Jupyter Notebook](https://github.com/kirpatrick/dallas-restaurant-analysis/blob/master/dallas_restaurant_analysis.ipynb) for detailed findings and analysis.
 ### SMU Data Science Bootcamp:  Project 1
 Do restaurants with low health inspection scores tend to receive lower customer ratings in Yelp and Google?

-### Team Members
-Austin Potts, Kirpatrick Dorsey, Sean Kendrick Del Alcazar, Shane Gatenby, Stephanie Smith

-## Hypothesis
-If a Dallas restaurant has a poor health inspection score  (<70), that restaurant will also have a low customer rating on Google or Yelp.

 | Inspection Score  | Interpretation    |
 | ------------------|:-----------------:|
 | >90               | Good              |